-- Reports of alleged violation of the Student Code of Conduct shall be reported, within two weeks of the day in which the event allegedly took place, to the Office of Student Support Services for possible administrative action. - The Office of Student Support Services will notify students/organizations named in the complaint of the alleged violation, who to contact for a meeting, and the date by which the contact must occur. - 3.
-Such notification will describe the alleged violation and advise the student that an administrative hold may be placed on the student's academic records pending investigation and resolution of the complaint. - 4.
-The Office of Student Support Services will gather information relevant to any complaint indicating that Student Code of Conduct violation may have occurred.
-The designated official from the Office of Student Support Services is responsible for gathering information and has the authority to contact and meet with any persons believed to have information relevant to the complaint and encourage them to discuss the allegations of the complaint.
+1. Reports of alleged violation of the Student Code of Conduct shall be reported, within two weeks of the day in which the event allegedly took place, to the Office of Student Support Office for possible administrative action.

+2. The Student Support Office will notify students/ organizations named in the complaint of the alleged violation, who to contact for a meeting, and the date by which the contact must occur.

+3. Such notification will describe the alleged violation and advise the student that an administrative hold may be placed on the student's academic records pending investigation and resolution of the complaint.

+4. The Student Support Office will gather information relevant to any complaint indicating that Student Code of Conduct violation may have occurred.
+The designated official from the Student Support Office is responsible for gathering information and has the authority to contact and meet with any persons believed to have information relevant to the complaint and encourage them to discuss the allegations of the complaint.
 In the absence of compelling circumstances, the process shall be completed within thirty (30) calendar days after the receipt of the complaint.

-5. Based on the information gathered, the Office of Student Support Services will decide whether to dismiss the charge, issue verbal warning or make a recommendation to the Head of Student Support Services for evaluation with the Disciplinary Committe and assign conduct action.
+5. Based on the information gathered, the Student Support Office will decide whether to dismiss the charge, verbal issue warning or make a recommendation to the Head of the Student Support Office for evaluation with the Disciplinary Committee and assign conduct action.

-a. if the complaint is dismissed, the Office of Student Support Services will notify the charged student/ organization of the decision.
+a.
+If the complaint is dismissed, the Student Support Office will notify the charged student/ organization of the decision.

-b. if the charges are to be forwarded for conduct action, the Office of Student Support Services will notify all concerned persons and outline the appropriate procedures to be followed.
+b.
+If the charges are to be forwarded for conduct action, the Student Support Office will notify all concerned persons and outline the appropriate procedures to be followed.

-- 6. Parents, other relatives, advisors or legal counsel are not permitted at any point during the conduct inquiry and adjudication process. - 7.
-If the charges against the student concerned result in suspension or expulsion, the parents of the student may be contacted and notified. - Mediated Conduct Agreements.
-In certain conduct cases involving both a charged student and another disputant, the Office of Student Support Services may recommend that the case be referred to mediation.
+6. Parents, other relatives, advisors or legal counsel are not permitted at any point during the conduct inquiry and adjudication process.

+7. If the charges against the student concerned result in suspension or expulsion, the parents of the student might be contacted and notified.

+8. Mediated Conduct Agreements.
+In certain conduct cases involving both a charged student and another disputant, the Student Support Office may recommend that the case is referred to mediation.
 The goal of mediation is to reach a mutually agreed upon resolution between the parties involved.
-In such cases, the following shall apply: - a. all parties involved must agree to mediation.
+In such cases, the following shall apply:

+a.
+All parties involved must agree to mediation.

-b. the mediator designated by the Office of Student Support Services must approve all agreements.
+b.
+The mediator designated by the Student Support Office must approve all agreements.

-c. if a mutual agreement is reached, it must be signed by all parties and a copy kept by the Office of Student Support Services until all terms and conditions of the agreement have been fulfilled.
+c.
+If an agreement is reached, it must be signed by all parties and a copy kept by the Student Support Office until all terms and conditions of the agreement have been fulfilled.

-d. if a mutual agreement cannot be reached, the case will be referred to the Office of Student Support Services for resolution.
-If the Office of Student Support Services calls for a hearing, no information disclosed at the mediation session may be provided in the hearing.
+d.
+If an agreement cannot be reached, the case will be referred to the Student Support Office for resolution.
+If the Student Support Office calls for a hearing, no information disclosed at the mediation session may be provided in the hearing.